ajit250103/CM_Coding_Platform/CONTRIBUTING.md

 # Contributing Guidelines

-Thanks for your interest in contributing to **All in One Compiler**! 🎉
+Thanks for your interest in contributing to **CM_Coding_Platform**! 🎉

 ## 📝 How to Contribute
 1. Fork the repository.
-2. Clone your fork: `git clone https://github.com/your-username/All-in-one-compiler.git`
+2. Clone your fork: `git clone https://github.com/your-username/CM-Coding-Platform.git`
 3. Create a new branch: `git checkout -b feature-branch`
 4. Make your changes.
 5. Commit: `git commit -m "Add feature XYZ"`